 Modifying the shape and color of your QR Codes to represent your brand vibe.

-Working with restaurants and hotels, big and small, like Hilton, Marriott, and Hyatt, Beaconstac ticks all functionalities that help build a seamless experience for your QR Code menu.
+Restaurants and hotels, big and small, like Hilton, Marriott, and Hyatt, are using a powerful QR Code menu generator like Beaconstac, for its ease of use and versatility in functionality.
 Get started! 👇

 How are leading hotels and restaurants using QR Code menu?

-Mariott restaurants combat the COVID-19 virus with QR Code menus
+Mariott restaurants combat the COVID-19 virus with QR Code food menus

 Marriott restaurants in Aruba, Texas, California, New Jersey, England, and Florida among others are extensively using QR Codes as menus to limit the touch of physical objects.
 Being one of the early adopters of QR Code menus, Marriott hotels have built a success story for the rest of the hotels to replicate.